 Staff within school have access to a wide variety of training courses in special educational needs.
 If a need is identified within school, the SENCO can organise targeted training through close links with external professionals.
-This year, staff will been trained in -
+Within the past year, staff have been trained in -